chaseruskin/verb/README.md

 3. Analyze the logged comparisons for any failures or errors

-Verb can be used for all types of simulation; from simple experimentation to advanced functional verification.
-Read [Hardware Simulation with Verb](https://chaseruskin.github.io/verb/) to learn more about Verb and how to use it in your next hardware project.
+Verb focuses on functional verification techniques for hardware simulation.
+Read [Verifying Hardware with Verb](https://chaseruskin.github.io/verb/) to learn more about Verb and how to use it in your next hardware project.

 ## Installing

 Verb is available as 3 separate components: a library for software drivers, a library for hardware drivers, and a command-line application for assisting in development as well as running pre-simulation and post-simulation processes.

-Any of the components may have one or more implementations; install the component in the programming language or HDL you prefer.
+Any of the components may have one or more implementations; install the components in the programming language or HDL you prefer.
 See [Installing](https://chaseruskin.github.io/verb/starting/installing.html) for more details and available implementations.

 If you are using Linux or macOS, you can install all the components (using `pip`, `orbit`, and `cargo`):
 ```